• Skip to primary navigation

 See recipe card for quantities.

-Add 1 cup boiling water to one small package of purple gelatin and stir until completely dissolved.
-Divide the gelatin in half into two separate containers.
+Dissolve Gelatin: Add 1 cup boiling water to one flavor of gelatin (3 oz) and stir until fully dissolved.
+Divide in half.

 If you have a lot of bubbles on the top of the clear layer, try gently tapping the dish on the counter before refrigerating to release some of the air.